Sterilization is the highest

 represents the microbes and it equals one million microbes (estimated to be on your

 product).
-We would call this "level 6", or a "Log of 6" (this is what a log of 6
+This is a "Log of 6" ( a log of 6 equals 1 million

 killed or inactivated).